Activities for High Schools

 Under a Framework Agreement with the Italian Ministry of Instruction, Universities and Research, Regional Office for schools in Latium

 As an American institution of higher education in Rome, John Cabot University promotes interaction between the international academic community and its surroundings.
-JCU offers, free of charge, cultural resources and educational activities to Italian high school teachers and their students.
+JCU offers cultural resources and educational activities to Italian high school teachers and their students, free of charge.

-Consult the array of activities offered for Alternanza Scuola Lavoro at JCU, Deadlines and Criteria.
+Consult the array of activities offered at JCU for Percorsi per le Competenze Trasversali e per l'Orientamento (PCTO), formerly known as Alternanza Scuola Lavoro (ASL), deadlines and criteria.

 How to Write a CV and How to Prepare for a Job Interview

-The course, How to Write a CV and How to Prepare for a Job Interview, created especially for Alternanza Scuola Lavoro/Work Related Study (ASL Dlg.107/15), is currently structured in 3 phases and offers 17 hours for Alternanza Scuola Lavoro.
+The course, How to Write a CV and How to Prepare for a Job Interview, created especially for Percorsi per le Competenze Trasversali e per l'Orientamento (PCTO) / Alternanza Scuola Lavoro (Work Related Study, ASL Dlg.107/15), is currently structured in 3 phases and offers 13 hours for PCTO/ASL.

-Selection of students - Students are selected by their school to participate in the project – each school will select 5 students based on their motivation toward the activity and their level of English (B2).
+Selection of students - Students are selected by their school to participate in the project – each school will select 5 students based on their motivation for the activity and their level of English (B2).
 There will be a waitlist for each cycle.
-There will be a maximum of 30 students (from 6 schools) per cycle.
+There will be a maximum of 50 students (from 10 schools) per cycle.

-ASL hours – The course will now be valid for 13 hours Alternanza Scuola Lavoro credits.
+PCTO/ASL hours – The course is valid for 13 hours PCTO/ASL credits.

 1. Students must be able to engage in a discussion with the instructor via Skype at the scheduled time.